 Nothing packs a punch in the garden quite like tulips.
 They look wonderful planted en masse in borders and pots and you can ring the colour changes every year.

-It can be tricky to plan your tulip displays, as they flower at different times – some flower in early spring, in April, while some flower in late April and May.
+It can be tricky to plan your tulip displays, as while they are all spring bulbs, they flower at different times – some flower in early spring, in April, while some flower in late April and May.
 If you grow a mix of early and late varieties, you will enjoy flowers for many weeks.
 Alternatively, grow varieties that flower at the same time for a one-off stunning display.

 To help you decide, here are nine late tulips to grow.
 Grow them singly, or mix and match them together.